shakhmin/App-Growth-Engine-iOS-SDK/README.md

 ## Verify the customer device that runs your app (optional, and iPhone-only)

-By calling the fowllowing SDK method, you can create an in-app SMS message box for the app user to send an confirmation message so that you can capture their phone number.
+By calling the following SDK method, you can create an in-app SMS message box for the app user to send an confirmation message so that you can capture their phone number.

 <pre>
-[[Discoverer agent] verifyDevice:myViewController];
+[[Discoverer agent] verifyDevice:myViewController forceSms:NO userName:@"John Doe"];
 </pre>

-The SMS message screen is displayed as a modal view controller on top of the myViewController screen.
+The SMS message screen is displayed as a modal view controller on top of the
+<code>myViewController</code> screen.
+The <code>forceSms</code> parameter indicates whether
+the user can cancel the SMS screen without sending the confirmation message.
+If it is set to <code>YES</code>, the user would have to send out the confirmation.
+The <code>userName</code> parameter takes the user's name.
+You can leave this to <code>nil</code> if you have not collected name from your user.

 Once the user sends out the confirmation, you can query their confirmation status via the following call.
 Note that the call returns immediately and